lsandig/hhu-mediathek-dl/README.md

 This is useful if you

 - want to watch it later without internet connection
-- are on a system with no *adobe flash player* available
+- are on a system without a browser that works with their proprietary video player (for example [luakit](https://mason-larobina.github.io/luakit/)).

 Dependencies
 ------------